 While they were able to make it through those skirmishes, their next hurdle proved insurmountable.
 As they dealt with the reality of Lowry's 2015 miscarriage, their fights intensified.
 "It's like I needed someone to blame," Marroquin reasoned during one episode.
 "I needed to blame somebody, and I was taking it out on you."

 So while on the surface, the pair seemed committed to staying together when the airman was deployed in early 2016, their physical separation soon became a legal one.
 What exactly went wrong still appears up for debate.
 In leading remarks Marroquin seems to hint the Pride Over Pity scribe cheated, coyly saying, she "knows what she did."
 But the Delaware State University grad is resolute, insisting to E!
-News she never cheated.
+News she was never unfaithful.
 Either way, by the time Marroquin returned that summer their romance was so damaged that all that was left to do was a stint on Marriage Boot Camp: Reality Stars.

 Even when it came to fixing their union, though, views differed.
-Even as Marroquin told advisors he was "hoping that there's a small chance Kailyn and I can resolve whatever issues we have and give our marriage a legitimate shot," he allowed that she was "clearly not on the same page."
+While Marroquin told advisors he was "hoping that there's a small chance Kailyn and I can resolve whatever issues we have and give our marriage a legitimate shot," he allowed that she was "clearly not on the same page."

 For Lowry, who had come to terms with the fact that she got married at 20 before she truly knew what she wanted, the goal was civility.
 "I didn't even know those were Javi's intentions," she told Us Weekly.
 "I thought we were going in, literally, to make coparenting work."